sepcol/big-fish-probability/README.md

-A Big Fish Probability plugin which currently only supports Big Sharks.
+A Big Fish Probability plugin which supports Big: Bass , Sharks and Swordfish.